 Here are 8 easy tips to do a snow trip to Perisher Ski Resort smarter not harder:

 1. Get the season pass early if you planning to go often

-The EPIC Season Pass is worth considering if you’re planning to go Perisher more than 4 times.
+The EPIC Season Pass is worth considering if you’re planning to go, Perisher more than 4 times.
 I also recommend getting the ski tube pass access from Bullocks Flay for an extra $50 to get up the mountain without the hassle of carrying chains and avoid park entry fees.
-The EPIC Season Pass also gives you access to other major ski resorts here in Australia, Canada, US and Japan to entice you for an overseas snow trip during the hot summer months.
-Other benefits of getting the EPIC season are discounts on accommodation, rentals, lessons, food and beverages.
-Every bit helps as its expensive hobby.
+The EPIC Season Pass also gives you access to other major ski resorts in Australia, Canada, the US, and Japan to entice you for an overseas snow trip during the hot summer months.
+Other benefits of getting the EPIC season are discounts on accommodation, rentals, lessons, food, and beverages.
+Every bit helps as it’s an expensive hobby.

 2. Time your snow trip for August

 From my experience, June and July are mostly rubbish conditions unless you catch a lucky day, where there is not enough snow, slushy in some parts, or too windy.
 The best time to book a snow trip to Perisher is mid-August to early September, where there will be regular snow showers, frosty days, and champagne powdery conditions for some cool runnings.

 3. Learn to ride at Blue Cow